nqminds/brski/README.md

 cmake --build build/ --target test -j4 # or 'make test'
 ```

-To run each test individually, the test binaries can be located in `./build/tests` folder.
+To run each test individually, the test binaries are located in `./build/preset_name/tests` folder.

 ## Developer Documentation